ghostdevv/neru/readme.md

 Neru is easy to insert into existing projects, you just create your express app then pass that to the router method.
 This will create a new instance of the neru router.

-> If you try to run the router function on the same express app twice it will throw a error
+> If you try to run the router function on the same express app twice it will throw an error.

 ```js
 const express = require('express');